Verdaccio is a pluggable application. It can be extended in many ways, either new authentication methods, adding endpoints or using a custom storage.

 The plugin name prefix must start with

 verdaccio-theme, otherwise the plugin won't load.

-You can load only one theme at a time and pass through options if you need it.
+You can load only one theme at the time and pass through options if is need it.

 theme: dark: option1: foo option2: bar

 If you are relying on any sinopia plugin, remember are deprecated and might no work in the future.

 - sinopia-npm: auth plugin for sinopia supporting an npm registry.

 - sinopia-memory: auth plugin for sinopia that keeps users in memory.

 - sinopia-crowd: auth plugin for sinopia supporting atlassian crowd.

 - sinopia-activedirectory: Active Directory authentication plugin for sinopia.